02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Pillar 2: Promotion — Supporting Development

-Supporting AI development through multiple measures:
+Supporting AI development through several measures:

 • Tax incentives — for organizations investing in AI development